WICG/ab-worker-prototype/specs/EXPLAINER.md

   <tr>
    <td>OP_REDIRECT</td>
    <td>9</td>
    <td>Redirect the user to a different page or URL.
+During `PRE_UA` phase, this will perform an HTTP redirect and during `ON_UA`, this will result in client side redirection.
+Additional arguments supplied can select the response code during PRE_UA phase.
 <p>

 Arguments:

 <p>
 `URL`: URL to redirect the page to.
+`code`: HTTP code to use for redirection during PRE_UA phase.
    </td>
   </tr>
 </table>